 Weatherall tribute nights started popping up in towns and cities across the country.
 From Belfast to Brighton, music lovers congregated and played his greatest hits and the music that Andrew had taught them.

-I arrived home stoned and happy, filled with the warm fuzziness that only dancing with like-minded souls can bring.
+I arrived home happy.
+Filled with the warm fuzziness that only dancing with like-minded souls can bring.
 Little did I know, it would be the last time we danced in a public place for… who knows how long?